topcoder-platform/topcoder-react-utils/README.md

 $ npm install --save topcoder-react-utils
 ```

-You are done if you will use only components and utilities provided by this
+You are done if you only use components and utilities provided by this
 package.
-If you are to use configurations, to build or test your code, you must
+If you are to use configurations to build or test your code, you
-also install the peer dependencies:
+also need to install all development dependencies into your own package:
 ```
-$ npm install -g install-peerdeps
-$ install-peerdeps -od topcoder-react-utils
+$ adopt-dev-deps topcoder-react-utils
 ```

-Peer dependencies will be also stored as dev dependencies into `package.json` of
+Installed dev dependencies will be stored into your `package.json`, thus
-your project, thus future invokations of `npm install` will automatically
+further invokations of `npm install` will automatically install them.
+You
-install them, and you won't need to use `install-peerdeps` as long as you don't
+only need to call `adopt-dev-deps` again if you update
-update `topcoder-react-utils` version.
+`topcoder-react-utils` to a newer version.

 ### Configurations
 - [**Babel Configurations**](docs/babel-config.md) &mdash; Standard configurations